© 1997-2014 Jerry Emanuelson

 Needle Phobia is also unique among so-called phobias with respect to the fact that it is a direct cause of death in many documented cases -- and as an undocumented cause of countless millions of deaths throughout the world among those who avoid all medical and dental care because of the condition.
 The undocumented deaths, due to the avoidance of medical care, undoubtedly would put Needle Phobia among the world's leading causes of premature death.

-There are, however, a minority (but, nevertheless, a very large number) of cases of needle phobia that are simply the fear of the needle resulting from a traumatic experience (although there is evidence that that number is increasing dramatically, and may be a majority of needle phobics by now).
-For many needle phobics, though, the first traumatic experience was the unexpected and involuntary reaction of their body to a needle procedure.
+There are, however, a large (and very rapidly-growing) fraction of the cases of needle phobia that are simply the fear of needles resulting from one or more traumatic experiences.
+The number of these human-caused "classic" phobias has been increasing dramatically over the past two decades, and has become the majority of needle phobics since this web page was started in 1997.
+For many needle phobics, though, the first traumatic experience was the unexpected and involuntary reaction of their body to a needle procedure rather than the needle procedure itself.
 It can often be very difficult to separate the simple exaggerated fear of needles from the terrifying purely biological reaction that some people experience.
 This is complicated by the fact that some people experience both kinds of needle phobia.

 A rude "Just cheer up!" command to a patient suffering from clinical depression would now be considered as serious medical malpractice.
 If those who suffer from needle phobia ever become active in educating the medical profession about their condition, the "Just get over it!" command to a needle phobic will also someday be considered to be serious medical malpractice.
 For now, it is up to those who suffer from needle phobia to educate the medical profession about the seriousness and the magnitude of this problem.